Sherry Gong sentenced to six months in SLO County Jail

 By JOSH FRIEDMAN

-A San Luis Obispo judge sentenced Sherry Gong, the wife of SLO County Clerk-Recorder Tommy Gong, on Wednesday to five months in jail for embezzling more than $32,000 from the booster club of the Atascadero High School band.
+A San Luis Obispo judge sentenced Sherry Gong, the wife of SLO County Clerk-Recorder Tommy Gong, on Wednesday to about six months in jail for embezzling more than $32,000 from the booster club of the Atascadero High School band.

 Judge Jacquelyn Duffy also sentenced Sherry Gong to three years of probation and ordered her to not serve as a volunteer or in a position involving financial management.
 Duffy rejected a motion filed by Gong’s attorney to reduce her convictions from felonies to misdemeanors.